Neutrino transport in general relativistic neutron star merger simulations: Neutrinos in mergers

-To estimate reactions rates, we thus need to make some assumptions regarding the distribution function of neutrinos, e.g. ignoring neutrino blocking factors (for the forward reactions), assuming equilibrium distributions of neutrinos (for either direction), or, in moment schemes, using approximate moments of the distribution functions (for the backward reactions).
+To limit the computational cost of this calculation, it is often convenient to make some assumptions regarding the distribution function of neutrinos, e.g. ignoring neutrino blocking factors (for the forward reactions), assuming equilibrium distributions of neutrinos (for either direction), or, in moment schemes, using approximate moments of the distribution functions (for the backward reactions).
 The most common strategy in existing merger simulations has been to compute the forward reaction rates assuming equilibrium distributions of neutrinos or ignoring blocking factors, either for all neutrinos or only for the muon and tau neutrinos.
-The inverse reaction rates are then computed using Kirchhoff's law, even though that law is not necessarily valid for pair processes.
-These approximations are generally reasonable for heavy lepton neutrinos close to the neutrinosphere, i.e. where most of the neutrinos that leave the remnant are emitted, because as long as charged-current reactions including muons and taus are negligible, the distribution functions of $\nu_\mu,\bar\nu_\mu,\nu_\tau,\bar \nu_\tau$ are all identical and close to equilibrium.
+The inverse reaction rates are then computed using Kirchhoff's law, even though that law is not necessarily valid for pair processes \citep{2015ApJS..219...24O}.
+These approximations are generally reasonable for heavy lepton neutrinos close to the neutrinosphere, i.e., where most of the neutrinos that leave the remnant are emitted, because as long as charged-current reactions including muons and taus are negligible, the distribution functions of $\nu_\mu,\bar\nu_\mu,\nu_\tau,\bar \nu_\tau$ are all identical and close to equilibrium.
 They are however very unreliable for electron-type neutrinos and for calculations of the rate of $\nu\bar\nu$ annihilation in regions where the neutrinos are not in equilibrium with the fluid (e.g. in the polar regions).
 We will consider some of the ways in which the latter process has been studied in our discussion of specific radiation transport algorithm and simulations.